 Dealing with your mental health is extremely important and we at Therapy and Co take your therapy treatments very seriously.

 Coming to therapy with the intention to be healed is a very brave step to take.
-Not everyone has the strength to admit that they need help, and not everyone is brave enough to share their struggles.
-When a patient comes to us for therapy treatment, we make it a point to be their safe space where they can be open and be free to pursue healing and freedom.
+When a clients comes to us for therapy treatment, we make it a point to be their safe space where they can be open and be free to pursue healing and freedom.

 Our therapists are specialized in the areas that they treat.
 This means we can match you with experts that meet your specific needs and goals.